rnemu/HR-Analytics/README.md

 ## Data

-The dataset used in this project includes the following features:
+The dataset used in this project , located in **Data** directory.
-- Employee ID
-- Date
-- Attendance %
-- WFH %
-- SL %

 ## Visualizations

+- **Attendance % by Day**: Line chart showing attendance percentages across different dates.
-- **Attendance % by Day**: Line chart showing attendance percentages across different days of the week.
+- **Attendance % by WeekDay**: Line chart showing attendance percentages across different days of the week.
+- **WFH % by Day**: Line chart showing WFH percentages across different dates.
-- **WFH % by Day**: Line chart showing WFH percentages across different days of the week.
+- **WFH % by WeekDay**: Line chart showing WFH percentages across different day of the week.
+- **SL % by Day**: Line chart showing SL percentages across different dates.
-- **SL % by Day**: Line chart showing SL percentages across different days of the week.
+- **SL % by WeekDay**: Line chart showing SL percentages across different days of the week.
-- **Monthly Attendance Analysis**: Bar chart comparing attendance percentages for each month.
-- **WFH and SL Trends**: Combined chart displaying trends in WFH and SL percentages over time.
+- **Monthly Attendance,WFH and SL Analysis**:Displaying attendance percentages, WFH and SL percentages for each month.
 - **Employee Key Metrics**: Table showing key performance metrics for each employee.

-## Contributing

-Contributions are welcome!
-Please open an issue or submit a pull request for any improvements or additions.

-## License

-This project is licensed under the MIT License.

 ## Contact

-For any questions or feedback, please reach out to [your email].
+For any questions or feedback, please reach out to **rakeshnemu237@gmail.com**.

 ---

-*Note: Update the placeholders with your actual GitHub username and email address.*